Showing posts with label jaisalmer. Show all posts

 Bibi-Khanym Mosque, across the road to the Bibi-Khanym mausoleum.
 A modest building with an unusual feature: a crypt below the main chamber, reached through a simple brick passageway and stairs.
 More religion – to the Hazrat Khizr Mosque – which we passed yesterday.
 Not much to see, but great views over Bibi-Khanym Mosque towards the "new" city.

 Finally, down Ulitsa Tashkentskaya to the gardens alongside the Registan, but turning the other way into the old city.
 Which is just like the backstreets of Bokhara, and the old part of Tashkent.
-That is, narrow streets, no pavements, gutters either side, lost of building going on, weird architecture, blind walls, children running around.
+That is, narrow streets, no pavements, gutters either side, lots of building going on, weird architecture, blind walls, children running around.

 We were in search of the Abu Mansur al-Maturidi Mausoleum.
 We found it fairly easily, and it turns out to be another cubical edifice, like the one I saw in Bokhara – but nowhere as beautiful.
 For the first time, we have to take off our shoes to walk on the soft carpet within.